storpool/one-context-sp/src/usr/share/doc/one-context/README.md

 This is intentional and will prevent all settings to be reinitialized on the existing deployments.

+On installation the package will not re-configure anything in the OS.
+It will assume all values idefined in the context are already applied in the OS.
+If any value need to be re-configured it shall be changed in the context after the installation, or the respective file in `/var/lib/one-context/current/` shall be deleted.

 ## Force `INIT` on existing deployments

 If you want to force `INIT` event on exsitnig deployment e.g. to reset all